Hussain Ali Yousafi: Other academic and creative works

-Hussain Ali Yousafi wrote and directed many Hazaragi-dialect dramas (writing 25 plays), and acted in them as well.
+Hussain Ali Yousafi wrote, directed and acted in many Hazaragi-dialect dramas (writing 25 plays).
 He also wrote poetry in Hazaragi.
 His performance in Radio Pakistan Quetta in Hazaragi time as Peiwand lalai, a segment which is spoken in Hazaragi.

 Yousafi wrote several research works on Hazaragi idioms and proverbs in Urdu, Persian and English.

 Assassination

 Hussain Ali Yousafi was shot by unknown in Quetta on 26 January 2009.
 His assassination was considered one of the greatest losses to the Hazara community since the 1995 killing of Abdul Ali Mazari by the Taliban in Afghanistan.

 Reactions to his assassination

 Various political leaders from Pakistan, such as Asif Ali Zardari, and abroad condemned this political assassination.
 In reaction, Hazaras and others took part in protests and rallies in different countries.
 Demonstrations and protests were recorded in Pakistan and Afghanistan, as well as Canada, Australia, Europe, and the United States.

 The Hazara Democratic Party organized an All Parties Conference (APC) on 8 February 2009 in Quetta, focused on the restoration of peace and condemnation of Yousafi's killing.
 The meeting was attended by a wide variety of Pakistani political parties, including the National Party, Balochistan National Party, and Pakistan Muslim League.